Azure/ResourceModules/modules/network/azure-firewall/README.md

 </details>
 <p>

-### Example 6: _Using Maximum Parameters_
+### Example 6: _Using only defaults_

-This instance deploys the module with the large set of possible parameters.
+This instance deploys the module with the minimum set of required parameters.

 <details>